przemek83/volbx/README.md

 **TIPS**: set `CMAKE_PREFIX_PATH` env variable (should point to Qt) and add `qmake` location to `PATH` variable (QWT building expects it).

 ## Licensing
-Volbx can be used using LGPLv3.
+Volbx is published using LGPLv3 license.

-Volbx uses following software and licenses:
+Project uses following software and licenses:
 * Qt, Qwt, QuaZip, Eible, Wble and Qwtble libraries - LGPL licences (more on qt-project.org, quazip.sourceforge.net, qwt.sourceforge.net and github.com/przemek83),
 * Zlib - Zlib license (can be found on zlib.net).